-Pumpkin Cinnamon Roll Bread Pudding: Maple Glazed Pumpkin Pie Cinnamon Roll Loaf chopped up and covered in a pumpkin spice custard to be made into a comforting bread pudding.
+The Pumpkin Cinnamon Roll Bread Pudding has chopped up pumpkin spice custard to be made into a comforting fall bread pudding.

 If you have ever watched Grey’s Anatomy and never been to Seattle you might think we get downpours and thunder and lightning all the time.

 But we don’t.In fact our rain is more of a misty drizzle most days.